- In 2003, President Bush announced a program called the Hydrogen Fuel Initiative

 transmission, charging an onboard battery and discharging the battery would leave 75 to 80 percent of the original electricity to drive

 a motor.”
-So the hydrogen ship is more like one third as efficient as the
+So the hydrogen ship or car s more like one third as efficient as the

 Why would anyone go to all the trouble of creating a premium solution with zero-carbon electricity